Innocent Owner Defense

 The innocent owner defense is based on actual knowledge, not constructive knowledge, that existed at the time of the transfer and not at the time of the illegal activity.
 See United States v.
 6640 SW 48th St., 41 F.3d 1448, 1452 (11th Cir.1995).

-This rule prohibits profit by the post-illegal act transferees who knowingly take an interest in the forfeitable property.
-The innocent owner defense is not available just because the person was not on the scene early enough to consent to the illegal activity.
+The innocent owner defense might not be available to a post-illegal act transferee attempting to profit by knowingly taking an interest in the forfeitable property.
+For example, the government might claim the innocent owner defense is unavailable just because the person was not on the scene early enough to consent to the illegal activity.

-In other words, the post-illegal act transferee cannot assert the innocent owner defense to forfeiture if he could know of the illegal activity which would subject property to forfeiture at the time he takes his interest.
+In other words, the post-illegal act transferee cannot assert the innocent owner defense to forfeiture if that person could know of the illegal activity, which would subject property to forfeiture at the time that person takes their interest.

 When considering the innocent owner defense, the courts are looking to see if a “strawman” setup is being used to conceal the financial affairs of illegal dealings of someone else.